mrzealot/preprocessor/_drafts/flow.md

     - could be trained, as an analogue to sport
 - Eastern cultures are way ahead of the West in this (i.e., body-mind unity) regard
     - yoga can be thought of as one of the oldest systematic flow-producing activities
+        - the yoga progression in chapter 5 is really cool (almost like an anime level up sequence)
+            - definitely gotta check out yoga more seriously in the future
+            - not that I wouldn't have anyway
     - the end goals are different, but the way there is practically the same level of consciousness control
     - martial arts are similar
 - but it isn't necessary to be active